lizm696/6ms/README.md

 ## Site setup
 Layout templates - these are files that control the layout of the pages.
 Editing these can break your site!
 They are found in the \_layouts folder.
 There are two layouts, one for the homepage and one for all other pages.

+\_includes - these are parts that are reused across the site, such as the header (navigation) and footer that appear on every page.
+Again, editing these can break your site!